-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

 Men’s Metro Parka, $600

-Spyder is best known for its gear designed for snow sports (the company has been a sponsor of the U.S. Ski Team since 1989).
-But recently, the brand has been working on a collection of lifestyle jackets designed for city life.
+Spyder is best known for its gear designed for snow sports (the company has been a sponsor of the U.S. ski team since 1989).
+But recently the brand has been working on a collection of lifestyle jackets designed for city life.
 The new collection has all the performance features you might expect from sports gear, but designed with a more fashionable aesthetic.

-I tested the women’s Metro Jacket, which has a slim silhouette, a faux-fur hood, and a Gore-Tex exterior that is finished with a soft, wool-like feel.
+I tested the women’s Metro Jacket, which has a slim silhouette, a faux-fur hood, and a Gore-Tex exterior that’s finished with a soft, wool-like feel.
 The men’s Metro Jacket has a similar exterior finish, without the fur hood, and has a slightly longer silhouette.
 Each is filled with Primaloft synthetic down, and like Spyder’s ski gear, the seams on both are reinforced with tape to ensure you stay warm and dry.
 Neither jacket looks like it was designed for you to take on a hike or down a mountain—and yet they’re equipped with a surprising number of technical components.